 Although these are not all possible birth injuries, they are the most common and can cause harm to your child.
 Medical staff should be properly trained on how to deliver a healthy baby and the problems that can arise that add stress to the delivery.
 The added stress of a difficult delivery can cause negligence that hurts your child.
 If you believe your child has been affected by a birth injury it is important to track their symptoms and consult a different doctor for an honest, unbiased opinion of the situation.

 At Spector Law, we want to ensure that you and your child are well taken care of if you have been a victim of medical malpractice.
 Caring for a child with a birth injury that could have been prevented can be a costly endeavor.
-Our Baltimore personal injury lawyers are fully prepared at Spector Law Group to assist in your time of need, and make sure you are compensated for any medical malpractice you may have encountered during the delivery process.
+Our Baltimore personal injury lawyers are fully prepared at Spector Injury & Accident Lawyers to assist in your time of need, and make sure you are compensated for any medical malpractice you may have encountered during the delivery process.
 Call us risk free today at 443-505-7243 if you or a loved one has been affected by a birth injury.